-Faculty Leaders are considered the best resource on their programs and SAO will encourage interested students to contact the Faculty Leader for one-on-one advising on the academic details of the program.
-SAO cannot be responsible for inaccurate information communicated by Faculty Leaders and departmental staff or the consequences resulting from the inaccurate information provided.
+Faculty Leaders are considered the principal advisors and coordinators for their programs.
+SAO may refer interested students to the Faculty Leader for program information.
+Faculty Leaders are expected to make time to speak to those students one-on-one.
+SAO cannot be responsible for inaccurate information communicated by Faculty Leaders and associated staff, or the consequences resulting from the inaccurate information provided.

-Study Abroad 101 Sessions:
+• Study Abroad 101 Sessions: